Amnx404/The-Kelly-Simulator/README.md

 **IMPORTANT**
-After running any number of bets, if you change any property of the sim, please reset the plots before running the bet again
+After running the first bet, you cannot change the simulation multiplier, You have to reset the simulation before accessing the same option again.
+Try refreshing if anything goes wrong